 "Automated reminders are a godsend.
 A quick message before the due date, on the due date, and after the due date means clients always know what’s coming." — Lenah Oduor

-Reminders can be sent via email, WhatsApp, SMS, or even automated phone calls .
+Payment reminders can be sent via email, WhatsApp, SMS, or even automated phone calls .
 The key is to choose the method that your clients actually use .
+Consider using payment reminder software to streamline this process.

 "WhatsApp is way more effective than email.
 You can see if it’s been delivered, read, and when the person was last active." — Laura Day-Henderson

-Additionally, using personalised reminder messages can help maintain a professional but friendly tone.
+Additionally, using personalised payment reminder messages can help maintain a professional but friendly tone.
 Some firms even include a discount for early payment or a late fee warning to encourage clients to act quickly.
+Determining the right payment reminder frequency is crucial for effectiveness without being intrusive.

 2. Agree on payment terms during onboarding Many accountants and bookkeepers assume clients know when and how to pay.
-Instead, make it part of the onboarding process .
+Instead, make discussing invoice payment terms part of the onboarding process .

 "We outline our payment terms during onboarding: invoices go out on the 25th, and payments are due on the 1st.
 We agree in advance if a client needs different terms, so there are no surprises." — Lenah Oduor

-By setting expectations from day one, you reduce uncertainty and ensure that clients are prepared for upcoming payments.
+By setting expectations from day one, you reduce uncertainty and ensure that clients are prepared for upcoming payments and aware of the payment deadline.

-Having a signed service agreement that details payment expectations, penalties for late payments, and preferred payment methods can help avoid disputes in the future.
+Having a signed service agreement that details payment expectations, penalties for late payments , and preferred payment methods can help avoid disputes in the future.
+This is also a good time to discuss any late payment fees or late fees on invoices that may be applied to overdue payments.

-3. Make payments ridiculously easy If paying your invoice requires effort, clients will put it off.
+3. Make payments ridiculously easy If paying your invoice requires effort, clients will put it off, potentially leading to very late payment situations.

 "If I could click a button and pay instantly, I’d do it.
 But if I have to go into my banking app, find the invoice, type in the details, and manually transfer, I’ll put it off." — Webinar Host